Categories

 1. Have students rotate through the food source stations with their beaks.

 2. Instruct students to use their beaks to pick up as much food as they can in 20-60 seconds, placing food into the “stomach” containers.
 Start the timer and say “go!”
-(Longer time periods may be necessary for very young groups).
+(Longer periods may be necessary for very young groups).

 3. After 20-60 seconds, say “stop!”.
-Students should use the lab datasheets to record the number of pieces of food they picked up (or volume of liquid at the flower nectar station).
+Students should use the lab datasheets to record the number of pieces of food they picked up (or the volume of liquid at the flower nectar station).

 4. Instruct students to empty their “stomach” cups and put the station back the way it was before moving to the next station.